mattneary/Tarpits-Abstraction/chapters/Bootstrap.md

 members of $x$, and that $\mu_{x}$ unboxes a box of boxes.
 In a similar vein, we will refer to $\nu$ as unit and $\mu$ as join.

 Now, one might be wondering why such a structure is valuable.
-The reason is that Monads generalize the idea of boxing values.
-Why box values?
+The reason is that Monads relate functions on a type of value to a similar function on a boxed form of this type.
+Why are we interested in boxed values?
 One might box a value in a pair, with an annotation as the other element.
 For example, one could define a couting Monad which boxes by forming a tuple including the value and `1` and unboxes a box of a box by adding together the number labels as follows.

 ```
 T(x) = x \times \mathbb{N}